ichiche/Terraform/README.md

 At this time the subnet must be the same for all node pools in the cluster

-Add a node pool with a unique subnet is still preview feature with **limitation**
+Add a node pool with a unique subnet is still preview feature with :warning: **Limitation**

 https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools#add-a-node-pool-with-a-unique-subnet-preview